 Pacific Beach is the perfect place to go if you're looking for laid-back vibes and plenty of spots to relax and watch the sunset.
 Pacific Beach is a trendy area, with plenty of boutiques lining the boardwalk.
 If you're looking to spend a full day out and about before watching the sunset, there is plenty to keep you busy.

 After you've wandered the boardwalk and explored the shops, head straight to Crystal Pier which is located just off of the paved Oceanfront Boardwalk.
 The iconic San Diego landmark dates all the way back to the 1920's and is topped with picturesque cottages.
-Silloueted against the sunset it is a photographers dream come true.
+Silhouetted against the sunset it is a photographers dream come true.
 On the off-chance that you get tired of the sand between your toes, you can head inland to Kate Sessions Park which offers great views of the San Diego skyline and San Diego Bay.

 Windansea Beach

-Located in La Jolla, Windansea Beach is a perfect place for relaxing and watching teh San Diego sunset.
+Located in La Jolla, Windansea Beach is a perfect place for relaxing and watching the San Diego sunset.
 It's a tiny beach, but the scenery is pristine.
 Besides sunsets, Windansea is famous for surfing.
 There is an intense break due to the underwater reef, and if you're luck you might be able to watch some of the best surfers in San Diego catching waves as the sun sinks lower in the sky.

 Parking and Windansea Beach can be difficult - there are only about 10 spots.
 After parking, you'll have to scramble down a few steps to get to the sand.
 Sandstone cliffs protrude on either side, offering a secluded little slice of paradise and some of the best San Diego sunsets.